 Do you struggle with clutter in your home?
+When was the last time you made piles of things to sell, donate, or throw away?
 As we are getting ready to move, I am overwhelmed by the amount of stuff that we actually have.
 I’ve gotten really good at hiding things in cabinets, under the sink, in the linen closet, on shelves.
 Everything may have a place, but it’s too much.

-We are living in bondage.
-We are overwhelmed with all the stuff.
+We are living in bondage and overwhelmed with stuff.
+It is time to declutter.

 The biggest problem is that we don’t even realize it.
 We bring stuff into our homes little by little, and little by little it starts weighing on us.
 Suffocating the life out of us until we are so overwhelmed we cannot breathe.
 Have you been there?